How To Write A Great Restaurant Resume

 How can you go about convincing a high profile employer in the restaurant industry that you’re the one to hire?
-Testimonials from former managers, reviews from restaurant critics, food magazines, and newspapers, all served as powerful social proof that you can deliver an excellent dining experience.
-So if you have collected any of the above accomplishments, ensure that you insert these into your restaurant resume.
+Testimonials from former managers, reviews from food critics, food magazines, and newspapers, all served as powerful social proof that you can deliver an excellent dining experience.
+So if you have collected any of the above accomplishments, ensure that you insert these into your resume.

 Interpersonal Skills – “A People Person”

 Interpersonal skills are vital to success for food and beverage professional.
 You use these skills as a manager to resolve conflict between employees, to motivate your staff, and so on.
 As a host or hostess, you use your people skills to empathize with hungry customers when there are long wAs a server you use your interpersonal skills to read your tables.
 So make sure you highlight your interpersonal skills in your job application.